KeithStjohn

 • Implied Warranty: These are unspoken guarantees that the product is safe for use and meets certain standards.

-See also Product Liability Court Cases: Understanding the Stakes
+See also Liability for Negligence: Understanding the Basics

 Types of Product Liability Claims